 Here are two tips to help you create meaningful work starting today.

+1. Be mindful of connecting with people at work.
 Some aspects of your work may be not be directly linked to creating positive connections with people.
 But to the extent you interact with people, you can create meaning every day by treating people with kindness and compassion.
-At the end of the day—or at the end of your time with your current organization, or at the end of your career—this is what people will remember.
-They’ll remember the way you treated them and contributed to their well-being.
+At the end of the day, this is what people will remember when you move on or retire.
+They’ll remember the way you treated them and contributed to their well being.
 And that is the bedrock of meaning.

-Here is an exercise that will give you some clues as to your core motivations.
+Here is an exercise that give you some clues as to your core motivations.

 Here’s to infusing your work with meaning this week!
 Let me know how it goes.